Conditionally monotone independence I: Independence, additive convolutions and related convolutions

-In the paper \cite{H-S}, the notion of monotone cumulants was introduced.
-The crucial concept was the dot operation $N.X$ which was defined as the sum of independent random variables with the same distributions as $X$.
-If $X$ is self-adjoint and has a distribution $\mu$, the dot operation $N.X$ corresponds to the convolution $\mu \cdot \mu \cdots \mu$, where $\cdot$ is the additive convolution associated to independence.
-Naturally c-monotone cumulants are expected to be defined in a similar way.
-Moreover, the uniqueness of cumulants holds also in the setting of two states (we explain this briefly in the end of this subsection).
+In the paper \cite{H-S}, monotone cumulants were introduced.
+The crucial concept is the dot operation $N.X$ which is defined as the sum of independent random variables with the same distributions as $X$.
+If $X$ is a self-adjoint element with the distribution $\mu$, the random variable $N.X$ has the probability distribution $\mu^{\star N}$, where $\star$ is the additive convolution associated to a concept of independence.
+Moreover, the uniqueness of cumulants holds also in the setting of two states (we explain this briefly at the end of this subsection).

 While the dot operation is fundamental for cumulants, we use a method based on the characterization in Proposition \ref{asso111} to define cumulants.
-This method clarify that cumulants are deeply connected to infinitely divisible distributions.
+This method is useful to obtain relations between generating functions.

 The c-monotone convolution consists of two components.
 While the first component comes from a c-free convolution, c-free cumulants are not useful to find c-monotone cumulants.
 For the second component, we use the monotone cumulants.